geoschem/HEMCO/docs/source/user-guide/compiling.rst

 .. note::
    This user guide assumes you have loaded a computing environment that satisfies :ref:`HEMCO's software requirements
-   <software_requirements>`.
+   <software-requirements>`.

 .. note::

-   Another useful resource for HEMCO build instructions is our `YouTube tutorial
+   Another useful resource for :program:`HEMCO` build instructions is our `YouTube tutorial
    <https://www.youtube.com/watch?v=6Bup9V0ts6U&t=69s>`_.

-There are two steps to build HEMCO.
+There are two steps to build :program:`HEMCO`.
 The first step is configuring your build.
 To configure your build you use :program:`cmake` to configure build settings.
-Build settings cover options like enabling or disabling components, specifying run directories to install HEMCO to, or whether HEMCO should be compiled in Debug mode.
+Build settings cover options like enabling or disabling components, specifying run directories to install :program:`HEMCO` to, or whether :program:`HEMCO` should be compiled in Debug mode.

 The second step is compiling.
-To compile HEMCO you use :program:`make`.
-This compiles HEMCO according to your build configuration.
+To compile :program:`HEMCO` you use :program:`make`.
+This compiles :program:`HEMCO` according to your build configuration.

 ===========================